 - 3.1.
-Every primary school is required to deliver statutory relationships education and health education. - 3.2.
-For the purpose of this policy, "relationships and sex education" is defined as teaching pupils about healthy, respectful relationships, focusing on family and friendships, in all contexts, including online, as well as developing an understanding of human sexuality. - 3.3.
-For the purpose of this policy, "health education" is defined as teaching pupils about physical health and mental wellbeing, focusing on recognising the link between the two and being able to make healthy lifestyle choices. - 3.4.
-The delivery of the relationships education and health education coincide with one another and will be delivered as part of the academy's PSHE curriculum. - 3.5.
-The relationships and health curriculum has been organised in line with the statutory requirements outlined in the DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education' guidance. - 3.6.
-The relationships and health curriculum takes into account the views of teachers, pupils and parents/carers.
-We are dedicated to ensuring our curriculum meets the needs of the wholeschool community. - 3.7.
-The relationships and health curriculum is informed by issues in the academy and wider community to ensure it is tailored to pupils' needs; for example, if figures showed that there was a local increase in child obesity, our curriculum would be tailored to address this issue. - 3.8.
+Every primary school is required to deliver statutory Relationships Education and Health Education. - 3.2.
+For the purpose of this policy, "Relationships and Sex Education" is defined as teaching pupils about healthy, respectful relationships, focusing on family and friendships, in all contexts, including online, as well as developing an understanding of human sexuality. - 3.3.
+For the purpose of this policy, "Health Education" is defined as teaching pupils about physical health and mental wellbeing, focusing on recognising the link between the two and being able to make healthy lifestyle choices. - 3.4.
+The delivery of the Relationships Education and Health Education coincide with one another and will be delivered as part of the academy's PSHE curriculum. - 3.5.
+The Relationships Education and Health Education curriculum has been organised in line with the statutory requirements outlined in the DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education' guidance. - 3.6.
+The Relationships Education and Health Education curriculum takes into account the views of teachers, pupils and parents/carers.
+We are dedicated to ensuring our curriculum meets the needs of the whole-school community. - 3.7.
+The Relationships Education and Health Education curriculum is informed by issues in the academy and wider community to ensure it is tailored to pupils' needs; for example, if figures showed that there was a local increase in child obesity, our curriculum would be tailored to address this issue. - 3.8.
 We consult with parents/carers, pupils and staff in the following ways: - Questionnaires and surveys - Meetings - Training sessions - Newsletters and letters - 3.9.
 Any parent/carer, teacher or pupil wishing to provide feedback about the curriculum can do so at any time during the academic year by: - Organising a meeting with the principal. - Emailing: office@ocppa.co.uk - 3.10.
 The academy has organised a curriculum that is age-appropriate for pupils within each year group, based on the views of teachers, parents/carers and pupils. - 3.11.
 When organising the curriculum, the religious backgrounds of all pupils will be considered, so that the topics that are covered are taught appropriately.